Skip to content

 Exterior renovation in Pollock Pines

 Pollock Pines sits at around 4,000 feet on the Highway 50 corridor toward Tahoe, deep in dense El Dorado County conifer forest.
-The Caldor Fire burned to this community in 2021.
-For Pollock Pines homeowners an exterior project is unambiguously a wildfire-survival decision, made in a mountain environment that also brings real snow and freeze.
+The Caldor Fire burned to this community in 2021, and that reality frames everything we do here.
+For a Pollock Pines homeowner an exterior project is unambiguously a wildfire-survival decision, made in a mountain environment that also brings real snow and prolonged freeze.
+We treat the wall assembly as protective infrastructure that must clear two bars at once: ember resistance and mountain-winter durability.

 Considering an exterior project in Pollock Pines?